 Like any class in Final Fantasy XIV right now, crafting classes can utilize a bunch of buffs to increase their gains.
 Stacking them will make for a much faster crafting experience and should be in effect at all times.
 They won’t do much when turning in Guildleves, but they’ll really help speed things along when doing actual crafts.

 - Free Company (guild) buff or Aetherial Wheel (Up to 20%)

 - Food (3%)

 The final type of Final Fantasy XIV class is the humble Disciple of the Land.
-With just Fishing, Botany, and Mining available right now, these gathering classes are far less in number than their crafting counterparts – but they go hand-in-hand in numerous ways.
+With just Fishing, Botany, and Mining available right now, these gathering classes are far fewer than their crafting counterparts – but they go hand in hand in numerous ways.

 Leveling these classes will be fairly uneventful, but their predictability and relative simplicity make them great candidates for things to level while you watch a movie or listen to a podcast.
 Grinding still won’t be the fastest way, but it sure is less demanding of your attention.
 For those willing to pay a bit more attention, Leves will be the way forward yet again.

 Similar to crafting classes, discovering a new item awards bonus experience points.
 If you see any “unknown” items on the gathering list when you open up a node, successfully gathering them for the first time will uncover their true identify and give a decent amount of bonus EXP compared to each swing at the same item.

 Chain bonuses for successful swings at the same item in a single node means farming the same Ash Log might not actually be a bad idea.
 Just uncover each new item in a new area and then go after the one with the best gathering chance.
 A simple swing and a miss will reset that beautiful chain bonus.
 Just stick a movie or audiobook on in the background and get to work.